 What does rideshare insurance cover?

-Rideshare insurance coverage varies by policy and insurer but often includes liability, UM/UIM, PIP, roadside assistance and rental car reimbursement during Phase 1 of TNC driving.
-Some policies extend coverage to Phases 2 and 3 and may include comprehensive and collision protection
+Rideshare insurance coverage varies by policy and insurer but often includes liability, UM/UIM, PIP, roadside assistance and rental car reimbursement during Period 1 of TNC driving.
+Some policies extend coverage to Periods 2 and 3, including comprehensive and collision protection.

 Why do I need rideshare insurance?